 Love Intentionally.
 This means always acting in loving ways—even when you don’t feel like it.
-Try speaking softer when you want to shout; seek ways to serve your mate when you’d rather ignore her; offer a compliment to him in a moment when an insult would come more naturally.
+Try speaking softer when you want to shout; seek ways to serve your mate when you’d rather ignore them; offer a compliment in a moment when an insult would come more naturally.
 Don’t keep score—all points go to the relationship.
 Couples who figure out how to do these things consistently will create a stronger sense of stability and trust.
 Remember that love is a verb, so by definition, it demands action.

 Embrace Differences.
 Remember no two people are emotionally wired the same way, and that’s okay.
-He may prefer compartmentalization, not letting one relationship issue cross circuits with another.
-She may let one argument send shock waves through everything.
+They may prefer compartmentalization, not letting one relationship issue cross circuits with another.
+They may let one argument send shock waves through everything.
 Different strokes for different folks.
 Instead of letting natural disparities zap momentum, see the merits of both personalities, then determine together when a situation calls for letting go or holding out.
 Nobody wants a flag called on every play!
 Our differences often make us stronger and can lead to increased mutual admiration.